 - Karamanlidika: Bibliographie analytique d’ouvrages en langue turque imprimés en caractères grecs.
 Sévérien Salaville and Eugène Dalleggio.
 Athens, 1958-1987.
 CLASS Stacks and Reference Z2841.S3

 Supposedly, this collection also contained a codification of Turkish law pertaining to non-Muslims, and constitutions from Greek societies to promote education and help widows and orphans, etc., which have yet to be identified in our collection whether in the Classics Library or still in ARB.
 Other materials possibly belonging to this collection such as American and Greek propaganda pamphlets from the war and a 1943 mimeographed U.S./British report listing “Marconi” installations in Greece may have been interfiled with the book collection, but since no documentation of this was made, we are not able to track them down with certainty.
-The boxes also contain several intriguing original Greek manuscripts from the 1800s, some earlier, most in the areas of religion and philosophy, including Balanos Vasilopoulos’ commentary on Hippocrates’ Aphorisms (“Ars longa, vita brevis” in reverse of the Greek “Ὁ βίος βραχύς, ἡ δὲ τέχνη μακρή”), possibly acquired in Asia Minor.
+The boxes also contain several intriguing original Greek texts from the 1800s, some earlier, most in the areas of religion and philosophy, including Balanos Vasilopoulos’ commentary on Hippocrates’ Aphorisms (“Ars longa, vita brevis” in reverse of the Greek “Ὁ βίος βραχύς, ἡ δὲ τέχνη μακρή”), possibly acquired in Asia Minor.

 This fall, the Classics Library hopes to curate an exhibition on war and refugees in modern Greece, based on Professor Davis’ personal collection of documents and realia, also including some of the above-mentioned recent discoveries about which we hope to have additional information after more research.
-Many celebrations of Greek independence are taking place this year in Greece and elsewhere because of last year’s muted or non-existent events due to Covid.
+Many celebrations of Greek independence are taking place this year in Greece and elsewhere because of last year’s muted or canceled events due to Covid.
 For example, the Classics Library curated an exhibition in connection with the bicentennial last year, but few saw it.
 So this new exhibition will also acknowledge this milestone in addition to Greek and American, especially Cincinnati, involvement in the world wars and the aid work for Greece which followed.